cardano-scaling/hydra/docs/adr/2022-12-05_021-Bounded-transaction-validity-on-Hydra-protocol-transactions.md

 - Introduce `maxGraceTime` expressed in seconds in place of `closeGraceTime` and adjust to appropriate value.

-- The upper tx validity of close transaction should be minimum between `maxGraceTime` and `contestationPeriod`.
-Users need to know this.

 - The contestation period is to be used to create bounded close transaction (together with `maxGraceTime`).
 Before it was only used for computing the contestation deadline.